smarticoai/public-api/docs/enums/SAWSpinErrorCode.md

 • **SAW\_NO\_BALANCE\_GEMS** = ``40011``

-Not enough gems to spin
+User doesn't have enough gems to play.
+In case buy in type for the game is 'gems' based

 ___